angrymonkeycloud/CloudLogin/customemail.md

         "Port": "<SMTP Email Port>"
     }
 ```

-For adding an SMTP Google Email, please see the [Gmail SMTP Settings](https://www.gmass.co/blog/gmail-smtp/).
+In addition to adding an SMTP Google Email, please see the [Gmail SMTP Settings](https://www.gmass.co/blog/gmail-smtp/).